 Gas prices in the U.S. recently hit an all-time high and remain above $4 per gallon in many places across the country ($6/gal in California!).
 We explored the reasons in a previous post.
 This post evaluates the cost-effectiveness of paying directly for employees' fuel in comparison to alternative approaches.

 Rapid increases in gas prices can leave employees who receive car allowances undercompensated.
 The same is true of employees who receive a mileage reimbursement rate.
 While each employee's costs-per-mile to carry out work responsibilities just increased, their monthly stipend or cents-per-mile rate did not increase.
 Our inflationary economy is pressuring American workers in many other areas of expense as well.

 Giving employees a gas card is generous and convenient.
 It’s also foolish.
-Sure, it quiets complaints and demonstrates a desire to treat employees equitably.
-But rather than solving the true problem – an insufficient car allowance – you create a new set of bigger problems.
+You may quiet complaints and demonstrate a desire to treat employees equitably.
+But rather than solving the true problem – the car allowance or mileage rate itself – you create a new set of problems.

 3 reasons not to give employees a fuel card

 Fundamentally, a gas card limits your ability to control costs.
 Let's look at three contributing factors that illustrate this problem.

 1. Gas card costs are subject to a vehicle’s fuel economy.

 An employee’s choice in personal vehicle lies outside your control.
 If an employee chooses to drive a large pickup or SUV, you will be subsidizing their fuel costs.
 A gas card removes any incentive for the employee to use a fuel-efficient vehicle for work purposes.
 This exposes your bottom line to expenses that contribute nothing to your organization’s mission.

 2. Personal use of fuel eludes visibility and adds costs.